vincent-lafouasse/PossGain/README.md

+# PossDSP

+Only the best

+Special thanks to @eyalamirmusic for the project template, and @sammithy for the guidance

-# JUCE CMake Repo Prototype
+## JUCE CMake Repo Prototype
 A prototype to model a way to create an entire repo using JUCE 6 and CMake.

 This is inspired by a desire to keep the environment setting of my projects to minimum,